PushkarSikharam/Temperature_Convertor/README.md

 b.
 Style input fields and buttons with padding, borders, and backgrounds.
 c.
 Apply specific styles to the Fahrenheit input field, giving it a different background color.

-8. Display the conversion result: a.Add an empty <div> element with the id "result" to the container.
+8. Display the conversion result: a.Add an empty element with the id "result" to the container.
 This element will display the conversion result.

-9. Add JavaScript code:
+9.Add JavaScript code:
 a.
 Define two JavaScript functions, convertToCelsius() and convertToFahrenheit().
 b.
 In convertToCelsius(), retrieve the Fahrenheit value from the input field, convert it to Celsius, display the result, and clear the Fahrenheit input field.
 c.
 In convertToFahrenheit(), retrieve the Celsius value from the input field, convert it to Fahrenheit, display the result, and clear the Celsius input field.
 d.
-Update the result displayed in the "result" <div> based on the conversion.
+Update the result displayed in the "result" based on the conversion.